MarkWattsBoomi/URLChanger/README.md

 If the attribute "outcomeName" is configured and contains the name of an outcome attached to the component then it will be automatically triggered on load.
+This can be delayed by setting the Delay MS attribute.

 Otherwise